'Arrow redesign' - The Bio Agency

 Client industry / sector: Creative Agency

 Project delivery time: 2 months

-The crew at The BIO Agency were already in the middle of re-designing their client's website when I was brought in to assist.
-The project lacked UX direction from the outset and with no real understanding of the value of UX within the agency, it was difficult to influence a user-centred change in the running of the project.
-The entrenched thinking was typical agency and not user-centred in any way - the visual designs had already been completed before any UX thinking, let alone design, had been undertaken.
+The crew at The BIO Agency had commenced their re-design of their client's website - without any prior UX direction or investigation.
+This proved evident from the outset and with no inherent UX discipline within the agency, it was difficult to influence a user-centred design change in the running of the project.

-The established workflow was a case of either producing the work and throwing it over the fence (handing it over) to the visual design team whom then applied the visual skin or redesigning what they had already done and then asking them to amend prior work.
+As a result, the working practice was a case of producing a wireframe and throwing it over the fence (handing it over) to the visual design team who then applied the visual skin.
+Or, for visual designs that had already been created prior to any UX foundational work, it was a case rationalising and then asking them to revisit to align to a more robust design rationale.
 I was able to mitigate some of this, to an extent, by establishing a working relationship with one of the visual designers - together we shared respective UX and visual design insights and rationale to better arrive at a solution for the client.

 The requirement for a mobile site later emerged - effectively meaning reverse engineering the 'new' visual designs the agency had already completed in order to create this mobile, not responsive, version of the site.

 There were two apprentice user experience designers in the project team who required (and wanted) mentorship and guidance during the project.

 The client (and therefore agency) were happy with the redesigned segments of their site.

 The mentoring of apprentice UX designers was the greater win as I was able to give insight to my working practice, including the 'why', and to shed light on better ways of working than they were being exposed to at the agency.